MuhammadBilalArshad102/Spotify-Recommendation-System/README.md

 ## Description

-This project is a Spotify Recommendation System developed using Python and Machine Learning.
-It recommends songs based on the similarity between songs and their audio features.
+This project is a Spotify Recommendation System developed using Python and Machine Learning techniques.
+The system analyzes Spotify song data and uses different data processing and machine learning techniques to generate recommendations based on song features and similarities.

-The project uses a Spotify dataset containing information about songs and their features.
-The system processes the data and uses similarity techniques to find and recommend songs that are similar to a selected song.
+The project was developed and tested using a Jupyter Notebook.

 ## Features

-* Song-based recommendations
-* Similarity-based recommendation system
-* Data preprocessing and cleaning
-* Analysis of Spotify song features
+* Spotify song data analysis
+* Data cleaning and preprocessing
+* Feature scaling and transformation
+* Song similarity analysis
+* TF-IDF feature extraction
+* Dimensionality reduction using PCA
+* Clustering using K-Means
+* Nearest Neighbors for similarity-based recommendations
-* Machine Learning-based recommendation approach
+* Machine learning model evaluation
-* Interactive Jupyter Notebook
+* Data visualization

 ## Technologies Used

+* **Python**
+* **Pandas**
+* **NumPy**
+* **Matplotlib**
+* **Seaborn**
+* **Scikit-learn**
+* **TensorFlow / Keras**
+* **Jupyter Notebook**

+## Machine Learning Techniques

+The project includes several machine learning and data analysis techniques, including:

+* Min-Max Scaling
+* Standard Scaling
+* One-Hot Encoding
+* TF-IDF Vectorization
-* Python
+* PCA
-* Pandas
+* K-Means Clustering
-* NumPy
+* Nearest Neighbors
-* Scikit-learn
+* Decision Tree Classification
-* Jupyter Notebook
+* Linear Regression
-* Matplotlib
+* Ridge Regression
-* Seaborn
+* Neural Networks

 ## Dataset

-The project uses a Spotify dataset containing song information and audio features.
-The dataset is used to analyze songs and calculate similarities for generating recommendations.
+The project uses a Spotify dataset containing information about songs and their features.
+The dataset is processed and analyzed to identify patterns and similarities between songs.

 ## How to Run

 1. Clone the repository.
 2. Open the project folder.
-3. Create and activate a Python virtual environment.
+3. Create a Python virtual environment.
-4. Install the required Python libraries.
+4. Install the required dependencies.
-5. Open the Jupyter Notebook.
+5. Open `Project_Spotify_Recommendation_system.ipynb`.
 6. Run the notebook cells in order.

 ## Project Structure